 Extend the Study

 There are a lot of fun activities you can choose from to help your children learn about this song.
 In fact, there are so many that I can’t fit them all in this post!
-However, you can download the free printable unit and choose from history, geography, craft, music, and even foreign language activities.
+However, you can download the free printable unit by filling out the form below and choose from history, geography, craft, music, and even foreign language activities.